Panos61/spotify-lite/README.md

 	'user-modify-playback-state',
 ];
 ```
 Also, Spotify provides us a Client ID key and a Client Secret key which can be found in Spotify dashboard after we init a new project.
 These two keys are important for the authorization flow to be done.
 Specifically, in this project the [Implicit Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-4.2) Authorization Flow is used.

+You can read a more detailed documentation about Spotify's Authorization flow [here](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/).

 # Code documentation